Board of Directors 2025-2026

 • Jeanne Simmons graduated with honors from San Diego State University with a degree in journalism.
 Following a lifelong dream, Jeanne attended law school and graduated in 1982 with honors from California Western School of Law.
 She then began her career in law at HIggs, Fletcher, and Mack where she represented clients involved in civil litigation disputes.
 Jeanne is also an experienced mediator, arbitrator, and lecturer.
 Since retiring from the HIggs firm, Jeanne has enjoyed raising her daughter, Nicole, and supporting non-profit organizations, including Camarada.
 Her current interests include helping to solve the homeless crisis in San Diego.
 Jeanne is actively volunteering at the Monarch School in San Diego, a K-12 comprehensive school designed to educate approximately 450 homeless youth and provide additional support to their families.
 Jeanne and her husband, Roger, a retired professor at San Diego State University, have been married for 31 years and enjoy every wonderful opportunity to experience local cultural and outdoor activities.

-• Désirée M. Wilson is a provider of financial estate planning.
+• Désirée Michelle is a provider of financial estate planning.
 She received her Bachelor of Arts in International Relations from Agnes Scott College, an all women’s liberal arts college in Atlanta.
 After completing her undergraduate degree, she pursued a law degree, at which time she interned with Elder Law and Advocacy, a non-profit San Diego-based organization focusing on the estate planning, tax, and health care needs of the senior community.
 She also worked with Luce Forward Hamilton & Scripps LLP in the Family Wealth and Exempt Organization practice group.
 This experience enlivened a desire to work with clients to protect their most valued assets, their families and businesses, while enabling them to keep the maximum amount of income and profits.
 This inspired her to obtain a Masters of Business Administration with an emphasis in Financial Planning and Taxation.
 In 2011, when a struggling construction company came to her asking for help before they had to close their doors, she was not afraid to take on the task to assess their financial and business affairs to determine the best road to recovery and success.
 After several months of work turning the company around, she decided this work was something she could see herself doing for the long term.
 Désirée went on to get her contractor’s license, allowing her to start an Iron Works and Fencing Company, which she operates out of her financial services office in Old Town.
 In August 2014 she was featured in the San Diego Reader cover story entitled “Babes in Boyland” focusing on her role as a woman in a mostly male-dominated field.

 Our Advisory Board